Morphonodepredictivemodel/morphonode/README.md

 dim(simdata)
 ```

-The default **morphonode** simulated dataset (object `mpm.us`) is a data.frame of 948 rows (simulated ultrasound profiles) and 18 columns, including: a progressive number used as unique profile identifier (ID), 14 ultrasound features used for RFC and RBM building, expected simulation phenotype used as ground truth (y = 0: non-malignant, 1: malignant), metastatic risk signature associated to each simulated ultrasound profile (signature), subject-level prediction error calculated as Brier score (E).
+The default **morphonode** simulated dataset (object `mpm.us`) is a data.frame of 948 rows (simulated ultrasound profiles) and 18 columns, including: a progressive number used as unique profile identifier (ID), 14 ultrasound features used for RFC and RBM building, the expected phenotype used as ground truth (y = 0: non-malignant, 1: malignant), metastatic risk signature associated to each simulated ultrasound profile (signature), and subject-level prediction error calculated as Brier score (E).
 This dataset was generated as a 4-fold expansion (n = 948, 440 malignant and 508 non-malignant) of the original ultrasound feature dataset of 237 groin samples (75 malignant and 162 non-malignant) from Fragomeni et al. (2022), using the **morphonode** simulation utility.

 ## RFC building and validation